 Learn About volunteering and view our video: Volunteering at Vanderbilt, which highlights key components of the volunteer program.

 Apply Online, but make sure to ask yourself these questions BEFORE you apply (click here).
-Due to a transition and reorganization within our departmental staff, our application session is temporarily closed.
-We are unsure of when the next volunteer recruitment will begin, but are hopeful to start back in January 2019.
-Please check back for updated information.
+Due to a staff transition and reorganization within our departmental staff, applications submitted now will be considered and reviewed after January 1, 2019.

 After your application is reviewed and accepted, you will be contacted to schedule an interview.
 During the interview you will discuss if volunteering at the Adult Hospital & Clinics is a fit for you, your possible placement, and schedule.